Kotlin/dataframe/docs/StardustDocs/topics/KPropertiesApi.md

 <!---END-->

 By default, [`DataFrame`](DataFrame.md) uses `name` and `returnType` of `KProperty` for typed access to data.
-When column name differs from property name, use `@ColumnName` annotation:
+When the column name differs from the property name, use `@ColumnName` annotation:

 <!---FUN kproperties2-->